University Policy and Procedure on Harassment and Bullying

 - isolation from normal work or study place, conversations, or social events

-- publishing, circulating or displaying pornographic, racist, sexually suggestive or otherwise offensive pictures or other materials
+- publishing, circulating or displaying pornographic, racist, homophobic, sexually suggestive or otherwise offensive pictures or other materials

 - unwanted physical contact, ranging from an invasion of space to a serious assault.